swaroopsm/swaroopsm.com/pages/6-cool-vim-plugins.md

 \</html>
 {% endhighlight %}

-It would be great if you can display the above snippet, each time you start a new `html web page`.
-This greatly decreases your time by using these in your code.
+It would be great if you can insert the above snippet, each time you start a new `html web page`.
+By using this plugin, it greatly decreases the time to code your webpage that consists a lot off markup.
 You can also enter a `div` or `span` tag with an `id` or `class` attribute quickly.

 Get this plugin: [Emmet-VIM](https://github.com/mattn/emmet-vim)

 #### 4. Vim Multiple Cursors
 Do you envy [Sublime Text](http://sublimetext.com) Multiple Selection?
 Well not any more.
-[Vim Multiole Cursors](https://github.com/terryma/vim-multiple-cursors) is an attemt to accomplish this feature.
+[Vim Multiple Cursors](https://github.com/terryma/vim-multiple-cursors) is an attempt to accomplish this feature.
 Here are some ways to achieve this.

 To select multiple words and replace: